It is my declared goal to lead TU Darmstadt into the future as an autonomous and yet connected university with a strong profile.

 This connected autonomy fits with the academic and digital city of Darmstadt, as well as with collaborations involving science policy on a regional, federal German, European and international level.
 With strong roots and excellent connections, we are able to work on important themes affecting the future of society.
 With strong disciplines in the engineering and natural sciences that are closely engaged with the prominent humanities, we have a very strong foundation from which to advance innovative research.
 Both individually and together.
 Because an interdisciplinary approach also requires individual disciplines to be strong.

-In the process, we need to be relevant beyond the borders of Germany too.
-An additional central element of this is already in place: In the shape of UNITE!
-TU Darmstadt leads one of the few collaborations that form a European university.
-In conjunction with six other universities of applied sciences, as well as encouraging real-life exchange we are building a virtual European campus to facilitate shared, future-oriented learning.
-This is not just for us but also for the citizens who increasingly expect universities to come up with ideas on how to shape all our futures responsibly.
+At the same time we want to make an impact beyond the borders of Germany, too.
+A central element of this is already in place: TU Darmstadt leads UNITE!, one of the few networks that form a European university.
+In conjunction with six other technical universities we are encouraging real-life exchange as well as building a virtual European campus to facilitate shared, future-oriented learning.
+This is not just for us but also for the citizens who increasingly expect universities to come up with ideas on how to responsibly shape our common future.